"Pity you can't add an extra arm to yours, Malfoy. Then it could catch the Snitch for you."

 -- Harry Potter

-Ron and Hermione’s anger grows, Quidditch practice resumes, Gryffindor plays Ravenclaw and wins despite Slytherin’s attempts to sabotage the match by dressing as dementors.
+Ron and Hermione’s anger grows, Quidditch practice resumes, Gryffindor plays Ravenclaw and wins despite Slytherin’s attempts to sabotage the match by dressing as Dementors.
 Gryffindor celebrates into the night while Hermione studies.
-Black gets into the dorm and apparently slashes Ron’s bed curtains.
+Sirius Black gets into the dorm and apparently slashes Ron’s bed curtains.

 Calendar and Dates